Iron Chic

-Background
+History

 Iron Chic was formed in 2008 after the dissolution of Phil Douglas' and Brian Crozier's former band Latterman.
 Following Latterman's break up, Douglas initially joined Small Arms Dealer as a drummer which featured vocalist Jason Lubrano.
 Small Arms Dealer broke up shortly thereafter with Lubrano and Douglas deciding to start a new band altogether, recruiting Crozier, as well as drummer Gordon Lafler and bassist John Mee.
 This band released the Demo 2008 and Shitty Rambo under this line up.
 The band almost broke up the following year when Crozier had to leave the band due to health issues and Mee was asked to leave due to tension within the band.
 The band immediately chose to continue with Rob McAllister of Capital, and Mike Bruno of Down In The Dumps, Get Bent and Jonesin' as well as owner/operator of Dead Broke Rekerds replacing Crozier and Mee respectively.
 The new lineup released the debut album, Not Like This, to critical acclaim.
 The band toured steadily through the year in support of Not Like This and released their 3rd EP, Split N' Shit in 2011.

 In 2013, the band released the Spooky Action EP in anticipation for their Bridge Nine Records debut The Constant One, which followed later in the year to once again critical acclaim.
 In 2015 the band replaced Rob McAllister with Broadcaster guitarist Jesse Litwa and released 2 EP's over the course the year: A split with New Mexico's Low Culture and the Y's single.
 Rob McAllister unexpectedly died on January 9, 2016, at the age of 36.

 In 2017 the band released their third album overall and first for SideOneDummy Records titled You Can't Stay Here.
 Written in response to singer Jason Lubrano's divorce and McAllister's death, the album showcased more darker themes and experimentation in contrast to their previous work.
 They released their first music video for the album's second track, "My Best Friend (Is A Nihilist)".
 The band toured with Propaghandi, Hot Water Music and Heartsounds in support of the album.

 On November 16, 2018, the band released a split with Toys That Kill composed of songs from the You Can't Stay Here sessions.
 It was released via Recess Records and the band's own Dead Broke Rekerds.